How the U.S. Gift Tax Applies to Foreign Nationals PDF

 6. Internal Revenue Code Section 2056.

 This material is provided for illustrative/educational purposes only.
 This material is not intended to constitute legal, tax, investment or financial advice.
 Effort has been made to ensure that the material presented herein is accurate at the time of publication.
 However, this material is not intended to be a full and exhaustive explanation of the law in any area or of all of the tax, investment or financial options available.
 The information discussed herein may not be applicable to or appropriate for every investor and should be used only after consultation with professionals who have reviewed your specific situation.
 The services and products it provides are available only to “professional investors" as defined in the Securities and Futures ordinance of Hong Kong.
-The Bank of New York Mellon, DIFC Branch (the “Authorised Firm") is communicating these materials on behalf of The Bank of New York Mellon.
+The Bank of New York Mellon, DIFC Branch (the “Authorized Firm") is communicating these materials on behalf of The Bank of New York Mellon.
 The Bank of New York Mellon is a wholly owned subsidiary of The Bank of New York Mellon Corporation.
 This material is intended for Professional Clients only and no other person should act upon it.
-The Authorised Firm is regulated by the Dubai Financial Services Authority and is located at Dubai International Financial Centre, The Exchange Building 5 North, Level 6, Room 601, P.O.
+The Authorized Firm is regulated by the Dubai Financial Services Authority and is located at Dubai International Financial Centre, The Exchange Building 5 North, Level 6, Room 601, P.O.
 Box 506723, Dubai, UAE.
-The Bank of New York Mellon is supervised and regulated by the New York State Department of Financial Services and the Federal Reserve and authorised by the Prudential Regulation Authority.
+The Bank of New York Mellon is supervised and regulated by the New York State Department of Financial Services and the Federal Reserve and authorized by the Prudential Regulation Authority.
 The Bank of New York Mellon London Branch is subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
 Details about the extent of our regulation by the Prudential Regulation Authority are available from us on request.
 The Bank of New York Mellon is incorporated with limited liability in the State of New York, USA.
 Head Office: 240 Greenwich Street, New York, NY, 10286, USA.
 In the U.K. a number of the services associated with BNY Mellon Wealth Management's Family Office Services– International are provided through The Bank of New York Mellon, London Branch, One Canada Square, London, E14 5AL.
 The London Branch is registered in England and Wales with FC No. 005522 and BR000818.
-Investment management services are offered through BNY Mellon Investment Management EMEA Limited, BNY Mellon Centre, One Canada Square, London E1C 5AL, which is registered in England No. 1118580 and is authorised and regulated by the Financial Conduct Authority.
+Investment management services are offered through BNY Mellon Investment Management EMEA Limited, BNY Mellon Centre, One Canada Square, London E1C 5AL, which is registered in England No. 1118580 and is authorized and regulated by the Financial Conduct Authority.
 Offshore trust and administration services are through BNY Mellon Trust Company (Cayman) Ltd. This document is issued in the U.K. by The Bank of New York Mellon.
 In the United States the information provided within this document is for use by professional investors.
 This material is a financial promotion in the UK and EMEA.
 This material, and the statements contained herein, are not an offer or solicitation to buy or sell any products (including financial products) or services or to participate in any particular strategy mentioned and should not be construed as such.
 BNY Mellon Fund Services (Ireland) Limited is regulated by the Central Bank of Ireland BNY Mellon Investment Servicing (International) Limited is regulated by the Central Bank of Ireland.
 BNY Mellon, National Association is not licensed to conduct investment business by the Bermuda Monetary Authority (the “BMA") and the BMA does not accept responsibility for the accuracy or correctness of any of the statements made or advice expressed herein.
 BNY Mellon is not licensed to conduct investment business by the Bermuda Monetary Authority (the “BMA") and the BMA does not accept any responsibility for the accuracy or correctness of any of the statements made or advice expressed herein.
 The information in this paper is as of April 2021 and is based on sources believed to be reliable but content accuracy is not guaranteed.
 Trademarks and logos belong to their respective owners.
 BNY Mellon Wealth Management conducts business through various operating subsidiaries of The Bank of New York Mellon Corporation. ©2020 The Bank of New York Mellon Corporation.
 All rights reserved.